civicrm/civicrm-dev-docs/docs/framework/token.md

 ### CRM_Utils_Token {:#crm-utils-token}

 For most of its history, CiviMail used a helper class, `CRM_Utils_Token`, with a number of static helper functions.
-As the use-cases grew, the technique was duplicated and adapted, leading to a lengthy idiom which looks a bit like this:
+As the more kinds of tokens were created for more use-cases, the technique was duplicated and adapted, leading to an idiom which looks a bit like this:

 ```php
 $subject = $template->subject;